 Among a number of policy implications derived by our empirical results, education is an important determinant of both poverty and vulnerability.
 Highly educated individuals have higher probability of gaining more stable and/or better-paying jobs.
 More-educated individuals are likely to be more adaptive to varying circumstances and have higher coping capability (Glewwe and Hall, 1998; Christiaensen and Subbarao, 2005).
 This is confirmed by our results comparing the determinants of vulnerability, chronic poverty, transitory poverty and chronic non-poverty.
 Clearly, policies and programs aimed at human capital investment are very important government interventions, especially in developing countries like the Philippines.
 Meanwhile, the government should provide adequate safety nets to poor and vulnerable households in order to protect them against various economic, natural and other shocks.
-These could include employment and skills training programs, which can be implemented on a regular basis and can be intensified in times of crisis.
-Policies to improve transportation infrastructure and/or irrigation facilities are also deemed important for reducing vulnerability.
+These policies could include conditional cash transfers or microfinance to help communities or villages to strengthen risk-insurance mechanisms.
+Other policies are employment and skills training programs, which can be implemented on a regular basis and can be intensified in times of crisis.
+Furthermore, policies to improve transportation infrastructure and/or irrigation facilities are also deemed important for reducing vulnerability.